minecraft-access/minecraft-access/README.md

 ## Useful Links

+* [The official Minecraft Access website](https://mcaccess.org) - find documentation, the official Minecraft server, and more on the official website for the project.
 * [Playability Discord server](https://discord.gg/yQjjsDqWQX) - Join our Discord server if you want to chat with this mod's users and developers.
-* [The main website](https://mcaccess.org) - find documentation, the official Minecraft server, and more on the official website for the project.

 ## Contributions